lexicalunit/atom-notes/README.md

 ## Triggering from outside Atom

+To add Atom Notes to the Apple Services menu use this [Apple service][apple-service].

+Otherwise in macOS and Windows the URL `atom://atom-notes/toggle` will toggle the notes view.
-To toggle the notes view from outside Atom use the URL `atom://atom-notes/toggle`.
-Atom supports URL schemes only from macOS or Windows.
-This URL command will operate in the front-most, most recently active, or a new Atom window.
+The command will operate in the front-most or most recently active window or open a new one.
 It will start Atom if necessary.
-For example, from macOS:
+There are many ways to automate this.
+For example, in macOS:

-- Call `open atom://atom-notes/toggle` from bash.
+- Call `open atom://atom-notes/toggle` from the command line or a script.
+- Use the [Apple service][apple-service] mentioned above.
-- Install [Alfred](alfred) (requires the Power Pack purchase) and the [alfred-atom-notes workflow](alfred-atom-notes).
+- Install [Alfred][alfred] (requires the Power Pack purchase) and the [alfred-atom-notes workflow][alfred-atom-notes].
 Then use the configurable shortcut, shift-cmd-j, from inside or outside Atom to toggle the notes view.

 ## ⚠️ Incompatible Package Error